What is IMT?

 Studies show that 30 minutes three times a week will provide you with measurable results within 6 weeks.

 How long has IMT been around?

 IMT was first described almost 40 years ago.
-The interval training system with computer feedback used in the Pr02 was first described some 20 years ago but only now is available across multiple platforms to meet the demands of the 21st Century.
+The interval training system with computer feedback used in the Pr02 was first described by Ken Chatham over 20 years ago.
+The PrO2 is unique in it's ability to maximally train inspiratory muscles to increase respiratory fitness.